Bundesbank's Weidmann says ECB still has room to act

 Many of Europe's policymakers are starting to see unemployment as a crisis in its own right, rather than something that will resolve itself when the economy improves.

-"Now that we have stricter rules on reducing the deficit, we should not raise a question-mark over their credibility by exploiting their flexibility," he added.
+"In particular, now that we have stricter rules on reducing the deficit, we should not raise a question-mark over their credibility by exploiting their flexibility," he said.

 The European Commission last week gave France two more years to meet its budget deficit target because of its poor economic outlook.